-The average salary for an Assistant District Attorney is $57,882 per year.
-Experience has a moderate effect on pay for this job.
+The average pay for an Assistant District Attorney is $60,292 per year.

 |Total Pay (|